-A further generalization is to use a different curve for different regions of the array, $M = M - c_i(A)$, where i indexes the region of the array.
-We have found sub-array normalization based on the print-tip groups to be particularly useful.
-Not only does this allows for physical differences between the actual tips of the printer head but the print-tip groups act as a surrogate for any spatial variation across the slide (Figure 9).
+A further generalization is to use a different curve for different regions of the array, $M = M - c_i(A)$, in which i indexes the region of the array.
+We have found subarray normalization based on the print-tip groups to be particularly useful.
+Not only does this allow for physical differences among the actual tips of the printer head but the print-tip groups act as a surrogate for any spatial variation across the slide (Fig. 9).

-There are often substantial scale differences between microarrays, because of changes in the PMT settings or other reasons.
-In these circumstances we have also found it useful to scalenormalize between arrays, a simple scaling of the M-values from a series of arrays so that each array has the same median absolute deviation (Figure 6).
+There are often substantial scale differences among microarrays, because of changes in the PMT settings or other reasons.
+In these circumstances, we have also found it useful to scale-normalize among arrays, a simple scaling of the M values from a series of arrays so that each array has the same median absolute deviation (Fig. 6).